barseghyanartur/django-dash/README.rst

 Bundled layouts
 -----------------------------------------------
 Below a short overview of the layouts.
-See README.rst directory of each layout for details.
+See the README.rst file in directory of each layout for details.

 - Android (like) layout.
 Has two placeholders: main (6 cols x 5 rows, each block sized 150x110 px) and shortcuts (1 col x 10 rows, each block sized 60x55 px).